 - How to create use case diagrams ( with example )

 - Use case diagram templates of common scenarios

-As mentioned before use case diagram are used to gather a usage requirement of a system.
+As mentioned before use case diagrams are used to gather a usage requirement of a system.
 Depending on your requirement you can use that data in different ways.
 Below are few ways to use them.

 - To identify functions and how roles interact with them – The primary purpose of use case diagrams.

-- For a high level view of the system – Especially useful when presenting to managers or stakeholders.
+- For a high-level view of the system – Especially useful when presenting to managers or stakeholders.
 You can highlight the roles that interact with the system and the functionality provided by the system without going deep into inner workings of the system.

 - To identify internal and external factors – This might sound simple but in large complex projects a system can be identified as an external role in another use case.

 Actor in a use case diagram is any entity that performs a role in one given system.
 This could be a person, organization or an external system and usually drawn like skeleton shown below.